 ARTICLE 3 - SPECIAL SERVICES

 3.1 Litigation Support.
-The Engineer shall provide assistance to the Owner, if needed, in prosecuting or defending against any litigation that may arise as a result of construction of the Project.
-The Engineer shall be compensated for such litigation support services at hourly rates established by the parties and based on the rates for services under this Contract.
+The Architect/Engineer shall provide assistance to the Owner, if needed, in prosecuting or defending against any litigation that may arise as a result of construction of the Project.
+The Architect/Engineer shall be compensated for such litigation support services at hourly rates established by the parties and based on the rates for services under this Contract.

 3.2 Subcontracted Services with no Additional Compensation.
-Subject to the terms and conditions of this Contract, including prior written approval by Owner, such approval not to be withheld unreasonably, Engineer may, when in Engineer's professional opinion it is appropriate to do so: (i) substitute persons or entities for those persons or entities providing services on a subcontractor or subconsultant basis as identified in Engineer's Proposal to Owner; or, (ii) utilize the services of other subcontractors or subconsultants, including, but not limited to, surveyors, specialized consultants, and testing laboratories, when in Engineer's professional opinion, it is appropriate to do so.
+Subject to the terms and conditions of this Contract, including prior written approval by Owner, such approval not to be withheld unreasonably, Architect/Engineer may, when in Architect/Engineer's professional opinion it is appropriate to do so: (i) substitute persons or entities for those persons or entities providing services on a subcontractor or subconsultant basis as identified in Architect/Engineer's Proposal to Owner; or, (ii) utilize the services of other subcontractors or subconsultants, including, but not limited to, surveyors, specialized consultants, and testing laboratories, when in Architect/Engineer's professional opinion, it is appropriate to do so.

 ARTICLE 4- SCHEDULE OF WORK

 4.1 Timetable for Completion of Services.
-Time is of the essence in the performance of Engineer's duties under this Contract.
-Failure by Engineer to perform any phase or portion of work awarded under a project contract may be treated by Owner as a default by Engineer hereunder.
-The Engineer shall accomplish the work with due diligence and complete the work as set forth in the project contract.
+Time is of the essence in the performance of Achitect/Engineer's duties under this Contract.
+Failure by Architect/Engineer to perform any phase or portion of work awarded under a project contract may be treated by Owner as a default by Architect/Engineer hereunder.
+The Architect/Engineer shall accomplish the work with due diligence and complete the work as set forth in the project contract.

 4.2 Time Extensions.
-In the event that the work will exceed the time frame set forth in the project contract, the Engineer shall notify Owner in writing of the reasons for the deviation from the work schedule, furnish an estimate as to the time required for completion, and request the Designated Representative's agreement to an extension of time.
+In the event that the work will exceed the time frame set forth in the project contract, the Architect/Engineer shall notify Owner in writing of the reasons for the deviation from the work schedule, furnish an estimate as to the time required for completion, and request the Designated Representative's agreement to an extension of time.

-4.2.1 Owner and Engineer shall not be responsible for delays caused by factors beyond each party's reasonable control, including, but not limited to delays because of strikes, lockouts, work slowdowns or stoppages, accidents, acts of God, failure of any governmental or other regulatory authority to act within a required time frame, or delays caused solely by Contractor.
+4.2.1 Owner and Architect/Engineer shall not be responsible for delays caused by factors beyond each party's reasonable control, including, but not limited to delays because of strikes, lockouts, work slowdowns or stoppages, accidents, acts of God, failure of any governmental or other regulatory authority to act within a required time frame, or delays caused solely by Contractor.

 ARTICLE 5- PAYMENT FOR ENGINEERING SERVICES